AndrewEvl/voting/Readme.md

 ***Hi!
 My name is Andrew!***

 I present to you my own implementation of the test task.
-To start the work, run  [Start_SQL.sql](Start_SQL.sql)Start_SQL.sql .
+To start the work, run  [Start_SQL.sql](Start_SQL.sql).
 After creating the database, you can run the application.

 Start page: <http://localhost:8080/> (creating a vote with answer options.)